Packing Advice for Odyssey Traveller's Small Group Tours

-This article is divided into 2 sections.
+This article is divided into two sections.
 The first section provides general advice on documents, luggage, and medical kits.
 The second part offers some suggestions on how to pack inside the suitcase.
 The mechanics of packing has many different variables and considerations.
-This second part of the article on Mature Travelers packing advice for small group escorted learning tours considers how and what to pack given that the majority of Odyssey tours are typically 3 weeks in duration.
+This second part of the article considers how and what to pack, given that the majority of Odyssey Traveller tours are typically three weeks in duration.

 - Country-specific advice